narsimlukemsaram/MRS_Gazebo_Simulation/README.md

 # MRS Gazebo Simulation
-This is the repository for the Multi-Robot Systems (MRS) Gazebo Simulation: To run two UAVs in SITL, they can arm and start missions simultaneously using keyboard control.
+This is the repository for the Multi-Robot Systems (MRS) Gazebo Simulation: To run two UAVs in SITL, they can takeoff, arm and start missions simultaneously using keyboard control.
+Also, it detects and tracks each other UAVs simultaneously.

 # System Requirements
 Required OS is Ubuntu 18.04 LTS 64-bit (ROS Melodic).
 The repository are supposed to be compiled by catkin tools.